A generic landing page call to action is stopping you from getting conversions.

 Nothing is more intriguing than a CTA that speaks and inspires marketers’ creativity.
 Your CTA does not always have to be a boring text or dull button.
 It can shake, bounce, contain animations, or any other element that adds interactivity.
 You can also use directional cues to draw attention to your call to action button.

-For example, on the Perfect Smile landing page, the bouncing message above the CTA indicates savings, and the CTA copy shows transparency by stating the product’s.
-Such effect helps in catching user attention and delivering crucial info tot them.
+For example, on the Perfect Smile landing page, the bouncing message above the CTA indicates savings, and the CTA copy shows transparency by stating the product’s features.
+Such effect helps in catching user attention and delivering crucial info to them.

 If animations and moving elements do not fit with the theme of your landing page, a neat, simple arrow pointing toward your CTA button can work nicely.
 In the same way that it has for Anatomic Guide.